Performance Reviews

 Performance reviews can be difficult, especially when you have to give negative feedback to an employee.
 Here are some tips on how to approach the conversation.

 Performance reviews can be difficult, especially when you have to give negative feedback to an employee.
 It's important to approach the conversation in a constructive way and to focus on the employee's behavior and not their character.
-Here are some suggestions for how to navigate the conversation:
+Here are some suggestions for how to write concerning-but-fair review language.

 1. Be specific: Rather than making general statements about the employee's performance, provide specific examples of areas where they need improvement.
 This will help the employee understand what they need to work on and will also help you back up your points.